Thyroid Cancer in Dogs

 Thyroid Tumors in Dogs: Life Expectancy, Survival, and Prognosis

 Surgical removal of thyroid tumors has the best outcome if the mass is freely movable, less than 4cm in size, has not spread and can therefore be completely removed.
-Long-term survival (1 to 3 years) may be achieved in both dogs and cats.
+Long-term survival (1 to 3 years) may be achieved in both dogs.
 It is common for medications to be needed after surgery.
 If both thyroid glands are removed, your veterinarian may also need to check your pet’s calcium levels several times during recovery.
 This is because some parathyroid tissue is removed with the thyroid glands, and parathyroid glands play a role in calcium regulation.
 If surgery is not possible, then SRS may be a viable and successful option.

 Meet our Pet Hero – Thyroid Cancer Survivor Liza!